j-ntw/battleshiprep/README.md

 #### check_valid_point_CPU(point)

 Takes in point as parameter.
-Returns True if point is within the board, False if otherwise
+Returns True if point is within the board, False if otherwise.

 #### generate_random_point()